intelligentplant/IntelligentPlant.Relativity/src/IntelligentPlant.Relativity/README.md

 var date = parser.ConvertToUtcDateTime("2019-11-15T08:56:25.0901821Z");
 ```

 Relative timestamps are expressed in the format `base_time [+/- offset]`, where the `base_time` matches one of the keywords defined in the parser's `BaseTimeSettings` property, and the `offset` is a number followed by one of the duration keywords defined in the parser's `TimeOffsetSettings` property (e.g. `3D` for 3 days when using the invariant culture parser).
-White space inside the expression is ignored and the parser uses case-insensitive matching against the `base_time` and `offset` values
+White space inside the expression is ignored and the parser uses case-insensitive matching against the `base_time` and `offset` values.

 For invariant and English (`en`) culture parsers, the following `base_time` values can be used: